top of page

 Your diet

 Food allergens are one of the biggest route causes for leaky gut (like allergies to grains, dairy, legumes, nightshades, nuts etc).
-But also added sugar and industrial seed oils (high Omega-6 fatty acids intake).
-People, who consume regularly alcohol, tend to have weaker guts as well.
+But also too much added sugars and people, who consume regularly alcohol, tend to have weaker guts as well.

 Another reason that can cause leaky gut is toxins overload in the body, like having mercury and heavy metals.